Pemalang Regency: Administrative districts

-Pemalang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Pemalang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The districts are further divided into 222 villages (211 rural desa and 11 urban kelurahan).
 The administrative centre of government is in the Pemalang District.
 In addition to Pemalang, other significant district towns are Comal, Petarukan, Ulujami, Randudongkal and Moga.

 In broad terms, the population can be described in three geographical areas.
-In the three coastal districts in the northwest of the regency (Pemalang, Taman and Petarukan) spread over 250.63 km^{2} there were 586,076 inhabitants (38% of the regency's population) as at mid 2024, with Pemalang and Taman Districts forming a single urban area with 407,949 inhabitants.
-In the three northeastern districts (Ampeldaging, Cornal and Ulujami) with an area of 140.39 km^{2} there were 293,664 inhabitants (19%) in mid 2024.
-In the remaining eight districts in the centre and south of the regency, covering 724.28 km^{2}, there were 661,945 inhabitants (43%) in mid 2024.
+In the three coastal districts in the northwest of the regency (Pemalang, Taman and Petarukan) spread over 250.63 km^{2} there were 593,247 inhabitants (38% of the regency's population) as at mid 2025, with Pemalang and Taman Districts forming a single urban area (kawasan perkotaan) with 412,898 inhabitants.
+In the four northeastern districts (Ampeldaging, Cornal, Ulujami and Bodeh) with an area of 226.37 km^{2} there were 362,174 inhabitants (23%) in mid 2025.
+In the remaining eight more rural districts in the centre and south of the regency, covering 638.30 km^{2}, there were 603,805 inhabitants (39%) in mid 2025.